Skip to content

 let slice: &[i32] = &[0; 5];

-// In Rust, specifying the length ([i32; 5]) denotes an array, while not specifying it (&[i32]) denotes a slice.
+// In Rust, specifying length ([i32; 5]) creates an array; not specifying length (&[i32]) creates a slice

 let nums: Vec<i32> = vec![1, 3, 2, 5, 4];